 Dashboards are designed to give a quick high-level view of the analysis of your data.
 They highlight important details about your metrics (eg. NPS or CSAT), what themes are impacting those metrics the most and how the themes have changed over time.
 Dashboards are highly customizable and a data set can have multiple that focus on different aspects of the data.
-You can also have benchmarking dashboards, which are similar but allow for different segment comparisons.

 Dashboards are made up of individual widgets which focus on different aspects of your data. highly customizable for your needs, and each data set can have multiple dashboards that focus on different aspects.
 Dashboards are made up of widgets which focus on a single topic.

 Metric widgets - Shows the metrics in your data and how they're tracking over time.

 Impact widgets - Show the themes with the biggest positive and negative impact on your metrics.

 Theme changes widgets - Shows the biggest changes in theme volume and impact in the selected time period compared to the previous.

 Top themes widget - Shows the 5 biggest base themes and their sub-themes.

 Dashboards can have up to 4 filters (including a date filter) depending on your data.
 You can apply a filter to look at a segment of the data.